mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## August 2022 {#august-2022}

+* All new features and improvements coming with [!DNL Journey Optimizer] August '22 release have been detailed in the documentation.
+[Read more](release-notes.md)
 * The Frequency rules section has been updated to reflect the new in-line messaging flow.
 [Read more](../configuration/frequency-rules.md#apply-frequency-rule)
 * A video showing how to configure subscriptions and create landing pages is now referenced in the Get started with landing pages section.
 [Read more](../landing-pages/get-started-lp.md#video)